manuelAlvarezMarban/MonitorWindowsEventsApp/README.md

 The app uses the PyWin modules for integrating Python and Windows in order to get Windows Events logs, a Queue manager takes care of sending this information with UDP messages by RSyslog protocol (RFC 5424) to any final server or log collector.
 It uses sending intervals and auto-adjust for avoid data bursts problems, queue saturation, etc.

-The data gathered of Windows Events: EventDate, UserSid, ProcessSource, HostSource (defined in Config.ini), Category, ID, Type, EventTag (System, Application or Security), EventContent and AppTimestamp. -*included with JSON inside the UDP RSyslog message*-
+The data gathered of Windows Events: EventDate, UserSid, ProcessSource, HostSource (defined in Config.ini), Category, ID, Type, EventTag (System, Application or Security), EventContent and AppTimestamp. -*included with key-value dict inside the UDP RSyslog message content*-

 ## Prerequisites:
 - Python v3*